readium/architecture/proposals/000-decorator-api.md

 ##### Properties

-* `element: (Decoration) -> String`
-    * Closure used to generate a new HTML element for the given `Decoration`.
-    * Several elements will be created for a single decoration when using the `boxes` layout.
-    * The Navigator will automatically position the created elements according to the decoration's `Locator`.
-The template is only responsible for the look and feel of the generated elements.
-* `stylesheet: String?`
-    * A CSS stylesheet which will be injected in the resource, which can be referenced by the created elements.
-    * Make sure to use unique identifiers for your classes and IDs to avoid conflicts with the HTML resource itself.
-Best practice is to prefix with your app name. `r2-` and `readium-` are reserved by the Readium toolkit.
 * `layout: Layout`
     * Determines the number of created HTML elements and their position relative to the matching DOM range.
     * Possible values: